MICHAEL MAY, CITY ATTORNEY BIO

 - representing the City in court and administrative litigation.

 Michael became City Attorney in May, 2004, following his appointment by Madison Mayor Dave Cieslewicz and confirmation by the Common Council.
+He has been re-appointed twice, once by Cieslewicz and once by Mayor Paul Soglin.
 Prior to beginning work at the City, Mike was in private practice for 25 years with the Boardman Law Firm in Madison.
 Mike’s private practice focused on representing municipalities on complex matters, particularly utility law and litigation.
 Mike was chair of the Boardman Law Firm’s Executive Committee prior to becoming City Attorney.

 Mike is a native of Madison.
 He was valedictorian at Holy Name Seminary High School in 1972, obtained his Bachelor’s degree in Journalism from the UW–Madison in 1975, where he was elected to Phi Beta Kappa, and graduated with honors from the UW-Madison Law School in 1979.
 He has three grown children, and is married to Briony Jean Foy, a local artist.